 Texas adoption agencies could ban Jews, gays, Muslims

-AUSTIN, Texas (AP) — Parents seeking to adopt children in Texas could soon be rejected by public or private agencies with religious objections to them being Jewish, Muslim, gay, single, or interfaith couples, under a proposal advancing in the Republican-controlled Legislature.
+AUSTIN, Texas (AP) — Parents seeking to adopt children in Texas could soon be rejected by state-funded or private agencies with religious objections to them being Jewish, Muslim, gay, single, or interfaith couples, under a proposal in the Republican-controlled Legislature.

-Five other states have passed similar laws protecting faith-based adoption organizations that refuse to place children with gay parents or other households on religious grounds – but Texas’ rule extends to state-funded agencies.
+Five other states have passed similar laws protecting faith-based adoption organizations that refuse to place children with gay parents or other households on religious grounds — but Texas’ rule would extend to state-funded agencies.
 Only South Dakota’s is similarly sweepingly.

+The bill had been scheduled for debate and approval Saturday in the state House, but lawmakers bogged down with other matters.
+It now is expected to come up next week.

 But opponents say it robs children of stable homes while funding discrimination with taxpayer dollars.